francesco75/fashion-style/README.md

         Final Testing is good

  ## Testing Devices Responsive
- ### Tech Used : Blisk,Responsinator,
+ ### Tech Used : Blisk,Responsinator,Media Genesis
    - This Testing responsive is used to test the website with the different devices and study the navbar reactive and the table list order, last orders  , payments  ,reviews and order/refund charts responsive.
-- Iphone and Smartphone
+- Iphone and Smartphone:
-     I have the good responsive and the tables respond very well.
+    - I have the good responsive and the tables respond very well.
      I fixed the responsive tables and chart for each page.

 - Ipad
-    I have the good responsive and the tables respond very well.
+    - I have the good responsive and the tables respond very well.
     I fixed the responsive tables and chart for each page.
     Payment.php : I fixed the class h1 to have more responsive for ipad mini 4, ipad 10, ipad pro 9,ipad pro 10 instead I left the standard h1 for
                     Ipad pro 12 .
-- Laptop- Small Screen
+- Laptop/ Small Screen
-      All the pages have the good responsive.
+   - All the pages have the good responsive.
 - Extra large Screen
-      All the pages have the good responsive
+   -   All the pages have the good responsive
 - Iphone Landscape - Android Landscape
-      All the pages have the good responsive.
+     - All the pages have the good responsive.
       Product.php I fixed the reviews chart.

  ## Testing STRIPE